backdrop-contrib/getlocations/README2.txt

 Getlocations can support GeoJSON objects, see http://www.geojson.org/ for information about this format.
 You can download the library from https://github.com/JasonSanford/GeoJSON-to-Google-Maps.
-It should be installed in your libraries folder so you have a path something like this: sites/all/libraries/GeoJSON/GeoJSON.js
+It should be installed in your libraries folder so you have a path something like this: libraries/GeoJSON/GeoJSON.js

 Once the library is installed you can enable it globally, per view or per content type

 Geocoder-js
 The geocoder-js library provides support for the search facilities from Openstreetmap You can download the library from https://github.com/geocoder-php/geocoder-js.
-You should copy the file from dist/geocoder.min.js to sites/all/libraries/geocoder-js/geocoder.min.js
+You should copy the file from dist/geocoder.min.js to libraries/geocoder-js/geocoder.min.js

 Once the library is installed you can enable it globally, per content type or in getlocations_search.

-Drush integration for getlocations.
-'drush getlocations-markers' will install the basic getlocations marker set 'drush getlocations-geojson' will install the GeoJSON javascript library 'drush getlocations-geocoder' will install the Geocoder-js javascript library 'drush getlocations-leaflet'  will install the Leaflet javascript library If you want the library installed somewhere other than sites/all/libraries then provide the path after the command.

 Other map tiles.
 Getlocations supports the use of other sources of maps besides Google, you can show maps from OpenStreetMap, OpenCycleMap, Stamen and Esri.